 The bottom of the device has got a micro USB charging port along with the main microphone and a 3.5mm headphone jack.
-A secondary noise cancellation microphone is also included in the phone.
+A secondary noise cancellation microphone is also included on the phone.

-Galaxy A10 sits in the hand perfectly due to the unibody design but gets smudgy and dirty very quickly because of the glossy finish so you might want to keep a cleaning cloth at hand if you are rocking the phone without a protective cover.
+Galaxy A10 sits in hand perfectly due to the unibody design but gets smudgy and dirty very quickly because of the glossy finish, so you might want to keep a cleaning cloth at hand if you are rocking the phone without a protective cover.

-As far as the design goes, Galaxy A10 really shows off the effort put into it.
-The glossy finish looks premium and is definitely better than what we have seen on the Huawei Y6 Prime.
-Since it’s a unibody phone, the sides of the handset also don’t look bulky like what we experienced with the Tecno Camon i4.back to menu ↑
+As far as the design goes, Galaxy A10 shows off the effort put into it.
+The glossy finish looks premium and is better than what we have seen on the Huawei Y6 Prime.
+Since it’s a unibody phone, the sides of the handset also don’t look bulky like what we experienced with the Tecno Camon i4.

 Samsung calls it the infinity-V display because the notch on the top of the phone resembles the letter “V”.
-Oppo F9 (Review) was actually the device that started this tiny notch trend.
-Oppo calls it the waterdrop notch.
+Oppo F9 was the device that started this tiny notch trend, but they call it the waterdrop notch.